 While Tunisia may not be on many people’s travel radar, we visited the country a while ago and I was pleasantly surprised to learn that it has quite a diverse cultural influences and historic background.
-Starting off with the Carthaginian civilization, the nation today is a melting pot of numerous and background including Amazigh and Punic substratum, Roman, Arab, Andalusian, Turkish, and French.
+Starting off with the Carthaginian civilization, the nation today is a melting pot of numerous and backgrounds including Amazigh and Punic substratum, Roman, Arab, Andalusian, Turkish, and French.
 The official language is Arabic, while Tunisian Arabic, Berber, French, English are widely used across Tunisia.

 Tunis is the capital city of the nation and it is the gateway that connects Tunisia to the outside world; before we headed off to explore the rest of the country, we had a quick spin in Tunis and visited some of the major attractions.
 Here, we had a little bit of taste of different cultures in a few days.
 These places may not be impressive in scale and grandeur, but I think they hold their own character.
 If you look closely, you may see the beauty and specialty of Tunis.